-We have seen a class of inequalities that provide a bound on the quantum set.
-In ~\cite{ramanathan2016no}, the authors used these inequalities to exclude, from the quantum set, all non-local vertices of the no-signaling polytope for any number of players, inputs and outputs.
-In this section, we generalise this statement and identify optimal quantum Bell inequalities to exclude specific non-local regions of the no-signaling polytope.
+We have seen a class of inequalities that provide a boundary on the (almost-)quantum set.
+In ~\cite{ramanathan2016no}, the authors used these inequalities to exclude, from the quantum set, all nonlocal vertices of the no-signaling polytope for any number of players, inputs and outputs.
+In this section, we generalize this statement and identify optimal quantum Bell inequalities to exclude specific nonlocal regions of the no-signaling polytope.
 We thereby extend known results regarding the excluded region of the no-signaling polytope, that were previously obtained using the method of nonlocality distillation (any box that can be distilled to a PR box through local operations and shared randomness must be excluded from the quantum set) \cite{rai2019geometry,brito2019nonlocality} and the collapse of communication complexity \cite{proulx2023extending}.
-The purpose of this section is more generally to illustrate the utility of the class of inequalities in \eqref{eq:quantum-Bell} in easily excluding non-local regions of the no-signaling polytope from the quantum set.
+The purpose of this section is more generally to illustrate the utility of the class of inequalities in \eqref{eq:quantum-Bell} in easily exclude nonlocal regions of the no-signaling polytope from the quantum set.

-To identify the optimal $M$ satisfying \eqref{eq:M-bound} that serves to exclude a non-local box $\mathrm{P}$, we solve the following SDP:
+To identify the optimal $M$ satisfying \eqref{eq:M-bound} that serves to exclude a nonlocal box $\mathrm{P}$, we solve the following SDP: